mnolaya/hello-world/README.md

 # hello-world
 First respository!

-My name is Michael, and this is the beginning of my PhD journey at UML.
-GitHub shall host my work toward advancing the field of composites.
+My name is Michael, and this is the beginning of my PhD journey at UML, sponsored by NASA.
+GitHub, meet the field of composites in mechanical engineering!